 - Monitor all activity electronically to spot the red flags of medication diversion and other anomalous behavior using sophisticated algorithms (and human evaluation) to identify when activities indicate a high risk of diversion

 - Access industry experts who become an extension of your team, providing daily proactive monitoring of specific use cases to detect drug diversion

-- Reduce risks associated with heavy fines and reputational damage
+- Reduce risks associated with insider threats, heavy fines, and reputational damage

 Unify drug diversion monitoring across your organization